Updated: April 13, 2026

 Photo by Clay Banks on Unsplash

-The period leading up to your album release presents a crucial window of opportunity to build anticipation, grow your fan base, and set the stage for a successful launch.
-A well-executed pre-release strategy is bigger than just announcing your upcoming music; it includes a carefully orchestrated series of actions designed to intrigue potential listeners, generate buzz, and maximize impact upon release.
-This comprehensive guide explores essential tactics and considerations for any independent artist striving to effectively promote their album before it hits streaming platforms and digital stores.
+The timeframe leading up to your album release is a great chance to build anticipation, grow your fan base, and set the stage for a successful launch.
+A strong pre-release strategy needs to intrigue potential listeners, generate buzz to maximize the album’s impact once it drops.
+This guide explores essential tactics that work for independent artists looking to promote their album effectively before it hits streaming platforms and digital stores.

 Laying the Foundation: Defining Your Goals and Audience